IvanZ505/runb-notes/docs/sys-prog/multithreading.md

 - Threads visible to OS
 - Scheduling handled by OS

+The OS can schedule threads on *separate* processors.

 #### Green Threads

 > Also known as "library threads", or "language threads"